scapegoat-scala/sbt-scapegoat/README.md

 [info] [scapegoat]: Written XML report [/home/sam/development/workspace/elastic4s/target/scala-2.11/scapegoat-report/scapegoat.xml]
 ```

+#### Turning off scapegoat for incremental compiles

+By default the plugin will run the analysis on every compile, whether that
+compile would compile all the sources or not.
+This can be convenient if you want
+to keep on top of the errors and fix them as you make them.
+However, the
+analysis can increase the compile time.
+If you would prefer faster compile
+times, you can disable scapegoat for incremental compiles triggered by the
+`compile` task by setting `scapegoatAlways` to `false`.
+You can always run a
+full analysis by running the `scapegoat` task.

 #### Inspections list

 The full list of inspections can be seen at the [scapegoat](https://github.com/sksamuel/scapegoat) main page.